Team2537/training/book/src/development-practices/code.md

 # Misc Robot Code Practices

-- Motor Units should always be in Rotations and RPM for angular, and meters and meters per second for linear, use Measures to access other units.
+- Motor Units should always be in Rotations and Rotations per Second for angular, and Meters and Meters per Second for linear, use
--
+  Measures to access other units.